Pronunciation of 'Cassiope'

 English (United States)

-Refers to Cassiopeia, a queen in Greek mythology, or the constellation Cassiopeia in the northern sky.
+Refers to Cassiopeia, a queen in Greek mythology, or the constellation named after her.

 Ελληνικά (Greek)